 6. HOW DO YOU CALCULATE PRD?

 Passer Rating Differential is obtained by subtracting a team's Defensive Passer Rating from its Offensive Passer Rating.
-This statistic has proven to have a direct correlation to SU victory.
+This statistic has proven to have a direct, and incredible, correlation to victory and championship success, straight up.
 Teams with a high Passer Rating Differential are successful.
 Teams with a low Passer Rating Differential are not successful.
 It is calculated using the following formula:

 Passer Rating Differential (PRD) = Team Offensive PR - Team Defensive PR